Neglected Tropical Diseases

 Diseases such as bilharzia, elephantiasis, worms, diarrhoea and sleeping sickness affect over one billion people worldwide, about half of these living in remote rural areas, urban slums or conflict zones in Africa.
 They contribute to ill health, irreversible disability and the ongoing cycle of poverty that leaves people unable to work, go to school or participate in family and community life.

-Whilst “the big three" infections - AIDS, TB and malaria - grab the headlines, these neglected tropical diseases (NTDs) have received little attention despite the huge numbers afflicted.
+Whilst “the big three" infections - AIDS, TB and malaria - grab the headlines, these neglected tropical diseases (NTDs) receive little attention despite the huge numbers afflicted.
 The five European Foundations - Cariplo, Gulbenkian, Merieux, Nuffield and Volkswagen - identified NTD control as an untapped development opportunity to alleviate poverty in the world’s poorest populations and make a direct impact on the achievement of the Millennium Development Goals.
-Responding to proposals by international researchers, both African and European, they launched a scheme in 2008 that offers immediate and relevant support.

 - Global grant-making: foundations' international development funding

 - Mental health care in resource poor settings